chooron/HydroModels.jl/docs/src/tutorials/framework_design.md

 ## Bucket Components

 Elements are higher-level components that integrate multiple fluxes and manage state variables.
-The primary type of element in DeepFlex.jl is the `Bucket`.
+The primary type of element in HydroModels.jl is the `Bucket`.

 ### HydroBucket